MAHESHPPAI/colss/README.md

 # colss

-colss is a lightweight C++-powered expression engine exposed to Python using pybind11.
-It evaluates mathematical expressions over NumPy arrays with fast element-wise execution.
+colss is a lightweight expression evaluator for NumPy, Pandas, and Polars.
+It simplifies mathematical expressions while preserving memory efficiency and execution speed through a compiled C++ backend.

 ---